larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 > In all probability, "*the sign of the Son of Man*" (Matt.
 24:30) will be something connected with this translation ...
 > p.
 327 Vol 2 Prop.
 130 Obs.
 6
 ### Multiple Translations
-> ... *this astonishing [[removal of certain chosen ones]], accounted worthy*, owing to their distinctive faith in God's promises, *to escape*.
+> ... *this astonishing removal of certain chosen ones, accounted worthy*, owing to their distinctive faith in God's promises, *to escape*.
 > p.
 327 Vol 2 Prop.
 130 Obs.
 7

-> ... surely those who believe in God's Word and are [[left behind]] will be most wonderfully affected by the event.
+> ... surely those who believe in God's Word and are left behind will be most wonderfully affected by the event.
 > p.
 327 Vol 2 Prop.
 130 Obs.
 7

 > (The writer has *often, often felt* that it is *specially* for this period that he is laboring, when his work will be appreciated, etc.)